-If you’re looking for the best golf courses in Twin Cities, you don’t have to look very far.
+If you’re looking for the best golf courses in Minneapolis, you don’t have to look very far.
 Within 20 miles of Minneapolis, you’ll find 65 courses and 40 municipal tracks.
 Chaska Town Course made our list, and this one hosted the 2006 U.S. Amateur League.

 Golfing in Minnesota is second nature, and that’s why this state has more golf players per capita compared to any other state in the country.

 This course is a public 18 hole course with a par 71.
 The course opened in 1989 and they’re open between April and November.